michelemartone/pyrsb/README.md

 **PyRSB is a Cython-based Python interface to librsb.**

+On multicore machines, PyRSB can be several times faster than e.g. `scipy.sparse.csr_matrix()`.
+For an example how to invoke it with no overhead, [see the advanced example](#ExampleAdvancedUsage).

 So far, PyRSB is a prototype tested on Linux only.
 The librsb library offers much more, and can make PyRSB much more powerful.
 **Prospective users and collaborators feedback are sought**; [please contact me](http://librsb.sourceforge.net/#a_contacts) to feedback and help.